doomydot/PPPUCPP2nd/README.md

 - I don't use "std_lib_facilities.h" which means if functions that derive from it are required I will define them myself.

+## Post Mortem

+When finished I will discuss the book and it's content here.